How to do QMS Validation

 The validation requirements, also known as validation statements, provide the foundation of your QMS.
 They serve as your justification for why and how you will validate that your system is working correctly.

-The validation requirements are defined from three perspectives:
+The validation requirements are categorized into three perspectives:

-- The process(es) being validated by the QMS
+- The processes that are validated by the QMS must adhere to the requirements.

-- The specific system or technical artifacts being validated by a particular process in a specific context, such as software code or infrastructure
+- Specific systems or technical artifacts involved in a particular process within a given context, such as software code or infrastructure, must undergo validation.

 Scope, objectives, and criticality of the process.